alperenssahin/xed-data-web-site/README.md

 #### **Css**

-- You should define styles by using class name pair at css files.
+- You should define styles at css files by using class name pairs.